zainabch123/js-fundamentals-functions-2/README.md

 - To verify your solutions, run the test suite by running the `npx jasmine` command followed by the path to the test file `spec/core.spec.js`:

     `npx jasmine spec/core.spec.js`

+- Alternatively, run:

-- Alternatively, run `npm test`
+    `npm test`

 - To begin with, all of the tests will fail.
-You'll see red `F`'s in your console, like the image below:
+You'll see red `F`s in your console, like the image below:

 ![](./img/test-fail.png)

-- Your solution is complete when the red `F`'s have been replaced with green `.`'s in your console, like the image below:
+- Your solution is complete when the red `F`s have been replaced with green `.`s in your console, like the image below:

 ![](./img/test-success.png)